-Yes.
-Most of today's modern fans are.
+Ceiling Fans with Light Kits: Most of today's modern fans can be adapted to use light kits.
 The light kit attaches to the bottom of the fan's switch housing and requires only a simple electrical connection.
 However, it really varies from manufacturer and model.
 And not all light kits are interchangeable with one another.
-Please consult with us in regards to your specific fan needs, we'd be happy to help with your light kit selection.
+Please consult with us regarding your specific fan needs, we'll be happy to help with your light kit selection.

 Remote Control Ceiling Fans: These ceiling fans are bundled with wireless remote control systems, which allow you to adjust the fan's operation.
 When so equipped, many remotes additionally allow control over the ceiling fan's light fixture.